“When men are oppressed, it’s a tragedy. When women are oppressed, it’s tradition.”

-Of course, this is just the tip of the proverbial iceberg, as the legal profession is dominated by men, most of which are white- hardly the face of a transformed, democratic South Africa.
+Of course, this is just the tip of the proverbial iceberg, as men dominate the legal profession, most of which are white – hardly the face of a transformed, democratic South Africa.
 The CGE canvassed 12 of the country’s biggest firms and found that “80% of the chief executives were white men, as well as 72% of all managing partners”.

-Sexual harassment in workplace remains a massive problem
+Sexual harassment in the workplace remains a massive problem.

 According to Business Insider, almost half (the exact figure is 43%) of women lawyers in South Africa have experienced sexual harassment in the workplace.
 At LAW FOR ALL, we take sexual harassment very seriously and have strict policies in place to ensure that the women who work at the company feel safe and can excel.
 We are adamant about sending a clear message about what acceptable and respectable behaviour is at LAW FOR ALL.

 Legal tip: just in case you need a reminder, here’s a guide to reporting sexual harassment in the workplace.